techidaily/site-some-techniques/source/_posts/top-10-essential-cybersecurity-practices-endorsed-by-your-it-team.md

 </a>
 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2130528/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Every Windows user has seen these annoying security prompts from User Account Control (UAC).
+Whenever a change needs to be made to the system, one of these alerts will pop up and ask an Administrator to approve the action.
+While they're annoying, you shouldn't ignore them, and carefully read the information they display before dismissing them or allowing the change.

+ This is because viruses and malware will usually need some kind of Administrator access to burrow deep into your system.
+These prompts are designed to stop them from doing this.
+Make sure you check that the application requesting access is from a verified publisher, and from a source you trust.
+Importantly, make sure you understand why the prompt has been triggered: if a UAC security prompt pops up from an unknown program or when you haven't taken any action, you should decline it and [check your system for viruses](https://fox-hovers.techidaily.com/new-2024-approved-discover-the-power-of-a-different-voice-easy-alteration-guide-for-free-fire-players-free/).

 ##  Keep Your Work and Private Life Separate